At Home Drinking Every Night?

 Liver disease is a serial killer, and it kills in silence.
 There are typically absolutely no signs and symptoms in the beginning, so by the time you feel ill, you may need a liver transplant to stand any chance.

-Cirrhosis has symptoms presenting as feeling unwell, loss of weight, loss of desire for food, yellowing of the eyes and complexion, inflammation in the feet and stomach, mental confusion or sleepiness and throwing up blood or passing blood in your feces.
+Cirrhosis has symptoms presenting as feeling unwell, loss of weight, loss of desire for food, yellowing of the eyes and complexion, inflammation in the feet and stomach, mental confusion or sleepiness and throwing up blood or passing blood in your faeces.

 Attempt to consume alcohol under the State’s official line of no greater than 14 units a week.
 That means you should not be consuming greater than 5 standard measures of red or white wine or 7 pints of normal-strength lager/beer/cider per week.